nearform/react-browser-hooks/storybook/stories/media-controls/README.md

 Returns an object containing:

 - paused(boolean): Tells whether the media element is paused.
-From [`HTMLMediaElement.paused`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/paused)
+From [`HTMLMediaElement.paused`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/paused).
+Initialises to `null` until the media element has been rendered
 - pause(function): Will pause playback of the media, if the media is already in a paused state this method will have no effect.
 Calls [`HTMLMediaElement.pause()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/pause)